lorenzonotaro/lncpu/lnc/readme.md

 `lnasm` code is organized in sections.
 Each section is a block of code that can be placed in a specific region in the address space.
 The rules for section placement are defined in a linker configuration script (see [below](#linker-configuration)).

+`lnasm` follows the AT&T syntax paradigm, meaning that source operand comes before the destination operand.
+Immediate values require no prefix.

+    mov 0x42, RA   ; move the immediate value 0x42 into the RA register inc RA         ; increment the value in the RA register mov RA, RB      ; move the value in RA into RB

 ### Directives

 - `.section <section name>`